hhblaze/DBreeze/README.md

 - DBreeze is a foundation for complex data storage solutions (graph/neuro, object, document, text search etc. data layers).
 Please, study documentation to understand all abilities of DBreeze.

 DBreeze projects:
-- <a href='https://github.com/hhblaze/DBreezeBased' target="_blank">DBreezeBased - Document database and a Text Search Engine based on DBreeze database.</a>
+- <a href='https://github.com/hhblaze/DBreezeBased' target="_blank">DBreezeBased - Document database and a Text Search Engine based on DBreeze database (smth. like Apache Lucene).</a>

 hhblaze@gmail.com